idolpx/WhoIsHome/README.md

 #### Mobile devices can be Home or Away.
 - A Home event is triggered immediately when the device is seen on the network and the current status is Away
-- A device is determined away when it has not been seen within 30min (configureable) and an Away event is triggered
+- A device is determined Away when it has not been seen within 30min (configureable) then an event is triggered

 (Note: Some devices go online/offline a lot to conserve battery power.
 That is the reason for the 30min window when determining that a device is away.)